Ecommerce Newsletter Ideas to Help You Sell More

 Design your newsletter

 Think about your ideal customers and what they like.
-Use their tone, vocabulary, and interests as your guide.
-Write your content to make it feel like they’re coming back to a familiar newsletter every week.
+Use their vocabulary and interests as your guide.
+The goal is to write your content to make it feel like they’re coming back to a familiar newsletter every week.

-If you’re the owner of this theoretical sponge business we mentioned, maybe your newsletters can tackle a new type of surface or stain every week.
-At the bottom, you can include a new fun fact about your sponges.
+• Establish a common style.
+If you’re the owner of that theoretical sponge business we mentioned, maybe your newsletters can tackle a new type of surface or stain every week.
+You can include a new fun fact about your sponges at the bottom.

-Hone in on topics that will interest your reader
+• Hone in on topics that will interest your reader.
+Here are some topics you might consider using for your newsletters:

 • Create surveys and ask for feedback